fotiDim/ChatGPT-to-API/README.md

   - `SERVER_PORT` - Set to 8080 by default
   - `ENABLE_HISTORY` - Set to false by default
   - `OPENAI_ACCOUNTS` - The accounts you use for OpenAI
+  - `API_KEYS` - The API keys for clients to authenticate against your own API
 ### Files (Optional)
   - `proxies.txt` - A list of proxies separated by new line